hilogames/HLSpriteKit/README.md

 Putting layout code in a third-party object (rather than in the `SKScene` or `SKNode` subclass) allows for easier re-use of common layout math.

 ### Custom SKNode Subclasses

+HLSpriteKit includes a number of custom `SKNode` subclasses.

 * `HLGridNode`.
 Organizes content into a grid of same-size squares, with visual formatting and interaction options.